-Everybody has to travel to study, the issue is how far have you travelled and what impact will this have on your studies?
+Everyone needs to travel to study, the issue is how far have you travelled and how does it affect your studies?

-Some people only need to travel a short distance, a brief walk or possibly a bus journey.
-For these people the concerns may simply be making sure they get up in enough time to get to their first class.
-Some people travel from further away while still being UK residents.
-They may come from a different part of London, or even a different town or city altogether.
+Some students only need to travel a short distance, a brief walk or possibly a bus journey.
+For these students, the main concern may be getting up in time to get to their first class.
+Some students travel from further away but still unit UK.
+They may come from a different part of London, or even a different town or city.

 For these students settling into a new area, learning where everything is and getting used to different routines can be real challenges.
-Some students living away from home for the first time, can find the transition from one part of the country to another quite stressful and will need plenty of support from the university and their new friends.
+If you are living away from home for the first time, the change can be quite stressful.
+You may need support from the university and your new friends.

-Some students have actually travelled from entirely different countries to study in the UK.
+Some students have travelled from different countries to study in the UK.

-For these students, getting used to the change in environment and culture can add an extra layer of challenge to their academic life.
-If you are one of these students first welcome! and now let us see if we can give you a few pieces of useful advice to help you settle into your new life studying at the University of Greenwich.
+If this is you, welcome!
+Getting used to the change in environment and culture can make studying harder at first, but we can give you advice to help you settle into your new life studying at the University of Greenwich.

 The Global Video Wall: